seigenbrode/mlops-sagemaker-jenkins-byo/README.md

    * Leave all other settings as default, click **Create bucket**

- 4) Copy the train, test files from the data directory to the bucket : https://github.com/chethancmk/mlops-sagemaker-jenkins-byo/tree/master/data
+ 4) Copy the train, test files from the data directory to the bucket.
+[Data Files](https://github.com/chethancmk/mlops-sagemaker-jenkins-byo/tree/master/data)

 ## Step 4: Create SageMaker Execution Role